 HIs musical roots began when he and Zoe lived in Blowing Rock, NC.
 The first time he saw Doc Watson play, he was hooked on old time music.
 Weekly open jams taught him the clawhammer style on the banjo.
 When exploring Doc Watson's music, he learned of Mississippi John Hurt and his fingerpicking style of blues.
 The syncopated rhythms that he held with his thumb, and melodies he played with his fingers, permeated Bard's mind.
 From John Hurt, he was introduced to the delta blues players, hill country players, piedmont blues, and on and on.

 It wasn't long before he started writing songs.
 Bard's songs have a deep influence of Appalachian music and country blues.
 Staying true to his name, he writes songs that tell stories of his family, pioneers, relic trains, mezcaleros in search of wild agave, road trips, and southern belles.

-Currently, Bard and his family live in Santa Fe, NM where you can find him performing with his band, solo or with Boris McCutcheon and the "HOTH Brothers".
+Currently, Bard and his family live in Santa Fe, NM where you can find him performing with his band or solo.
 Wherever you hear, him sing you will be guaranteed a musical journey of roots music.